MattMattV/my-stars/README.md

 ## Python

+- [MaterialDesignIcons-Picker](https://github.com/chteuchteu/MaterialDesignIcons-Picker) - A cute MaterialDesignIcons icon picker for your web browser
+- [tweetentropy](https://github.com/x0rz/tweetentropy) - Twitter as an extra entropy source
+- [HydraPaper](https://github.com/GabMus/HydraPaper) - A Gtk utility to set two different backgrounds for each monitor on GNOME (which lacks this feature)
 - [Sublist3r](https://github.com/aboul3la/Sublist3r) - Fast subdomains enumeration tool for penetration testers
 - [tqdm](https://github.com/noamraph/tqdm) - Add a progress meter to your loops in a second
 - [exodus](https://github.com/Exodus-Privacy/exodus) - Platform to audit trackers used by Android application